Government Report: 80% of Sandy Flood Appeals Got More Money

 About This Report

-The findings discussed in this article are based on the Department of Homeland Security, Office of Inspector General report “Unsupported Payments Made to Policyholders Who Participated in the NFIP Sandy Claims Review” (OIG-18-38), published in 2018.
+The audit findings discussed in this article are drawn from the Department of Homeland Security, Office of Inspector General report OIG-18-38, published in 2018, addressing FEMA's Sandy Claims Review Process.
 The DHS OIG is an independent oversight body within the Department of Homeland Security responsible for investigating fraud, waste, and abuse in DHS programs, including FEMA and the National Flood Insurance Program.
+The reopening-statistics figures (roughly 89% of reopened claims closed with additional compensation, and consumer-advocacy summaries reporting ~80% of appeals producing additional money) come from FEMA program data and news reporting (including PBS Frontline), not directly from the OIG audit.
+The OIG report is publicly available from oig.dhs.gov.

 Related Articles